 It is the intent of the PSI Program to provide incentives for reliable, permanent, safe systems that are professionally installed, and comply with all applicable federal, state, and local regulations.

 PWP performsfinal inspection and commissioning for all solar installations in order to verify that the project is 1) installed as represented in the application, 2) operational, 3) interconnected, and 4) conforms to the eligibility criteria of the PSI Program.

 All existing residential and commercial customers are required to have an energy efficiency audit conducted of their existing home or building before solar incentives are paid.

-Residential customers can fulfill this requirement by providing proof of completing the Home Energy Calculator or the Home Energy Saver Report.
+Residential customers can fulfill this requirement by providing proof of completing the Home Energy Calculator.

 Commercial customers must contact their PWP Account Manager, who will assist commercial customers to fulfill the audit requirement.

 If you have any comments, suggestions, or questions regarding the Pasadena Solar Initiative, please call the Answerline at 626-744-6970 during regular business hours or write to email@example.com

 Return to PSI Program Home Page